 - And most importantly, what right do we have to impose any suffering at all on another living being?
 We need to look very closely at why many of us feel so strongly that we have the right to appropriate every aspect of an animal’s life, invade their intimate bodily functions and exploit their familial bonds.

 Acknowledge an Animal’s Right to Life

-We put the animals first and seek to end their suffering.
-The important distinction between abolition and regulation is that we aim to reduce the number of animals who suffer, by abstaining from the consumption of meat, fish, dairy and eggs.
+We put the animals first and seek to end their suffering, not reduce it.
+The important distinction between abolition and regulation is that we aim to reduce the number of animals who suffer, not the extent of the suffering the individuals experience.
+We adovate abstaining from the consumption of meat, fish, dairy and eggs.
 We will not endorse the arbitrary distinction of less suffering being more acceptable than more suffering.